replay-marketplace/replay/tools/TOOLS_USAGE_GUIDE.md

 ### Tool Usage Guide

-Once installed, the tools will be automatically discovered by Claude Code and available to use, you can verify this by calling `claude` from the terminal and asking it to test out the tools.
+Once installed, the tools will be automatically discovered and used by the Claude Code SDK when called programmatically (such as through `replay.py`).
+The tools work regardless of which directory you run `replay.py` from.

+**Interactive Usage**: You can test the tools interactively by running `claude` from the `tools/api_database_tools` directory and asking it to test the tools.
+Note that interactive usage requires being in the correct directory due to the MCP server registration.

-The tools need to be specifically configured when using the Claude Code SDK calls for programmatic use.
-By default, all the tools are be available to use.
+**Programmatic Usage**: The tools are designed to work seamlessly with the Claude Code SDK.
+By default, all tools are available when using `replay.py`.
 A functionality has been added to the `replay.py` script which allows you to specify which tools NOT to use.
 This is done by passing this flag when calling the replay script:

 `--disable-tools <tool_1> <tool_2>` or `--disable-tools all`